Baked Chicken Wings + Blue Cheese Dip

-The Super bowl is approaching, and whether you are football fan or not, it’s a time for fun casual gatherings and tasty snack food that is undoubtedly indulgent and unhealthy.
+The Super Bowl is approaching, and whether you are a football fan or not, it’s a time for fun casual gatherings and tasty snack food that is undoubtedly indulgent and unhealthy.
 I have always maintained the belief that all things in moderation are fine.
 Honestly, I believe that.
-I feel this approach prevents being too overindulgent with things since one has not completely deprived themselves of treats.
-This works for me and my family, but not everyone and I get that.
-This year I wanted to approach Super Bowl Sunday from a slightly healthier prospective.
+I feel this approach prevents being too overindulgent with things since one has not completely deprived oneself of treats.
+This works for me and my family, but not everyone, and I get that.
+This year I wanted to approach Super Bowl Sunday from a slightly healthier perspective.

-Meet my baked chicken wings, aka as my version of “America’s favorite Super Bowl food”.
+Meet my baked chicken wings, aka my version of “America’s favorite Super Bowl food”.
 Easy, flavorful wings that can be made hot or not depending on your desire.
-These delicious little wings are great for big group gatherings, can be prepped ahead and baked off when needed.
+These delicious little wings are great for big group gatherings and can be prepped ahead and baked off when needed.
 My kids absolutely loved them.
 My boys opted for eating them straight up, my husband added hot sauce and I went classic with a side of tasty homemade blue cheese dip.
-Toss in some celery and carrot sticks and you have a classic football party food that won’t do too much damage to your waist line.
+Toss in some celery and carrot sticks and you have a classic football party food that won’t do too much damage to your waistline.

 To visualize how many wings 1.35 billion is, The National Chicken Council put together the following fun facts:

 - If 1.35 billion wings were laid end to end along Interstate 95, they would stretch from Lincoln Financial Field in Philadelphia to Gillette Stadium in Foxboro, Mass. almost 250 times.